 The Great Apartment Hunt

-For anyone who has ever done this with their significant other before, you may join me in referring to it as that time you almost lost your shit and killed a man.
+For anyone who has ever done this with their significant other before, you may join me in referring to it as that time you realized you knew absolutely nothing about the person you were dating.

-As I’ve recently learned the cause of this friction isn’t due to the shitty market and high costs of California living, it’s simply because, like in most cases, a man’s needs and a woman’s needs are very different.
+As I learned, though, the cause of this friction isn’t due to the shitty market and high costs of California living.
+It’s simply because, like in most cases, a man’s needs and a woman’s needs can be very different.

 A man looks for: Location, Affordability, Roof, and Door (optional)

 I’ll admit some of my needs exceeded the bare minimum, but aiming high never killed anyone.
 (Circus performers exempt)

 Maybe you already know the particular area to search, but we had needs in opposite directions and therefore the greater Los Angeles area to decide from.
 We searched everywhere from Hollywood and Beverly Hills, to Westwood and Brentwood before we finally honed in on Santa Monica as the official destination.
-That way we would be equally inconvenienced every morning.
+That way we would be equally inconvenienced by traffic.

-Unfortunately locating a place where affordability met my wish list in one of the most expensive cities in Los Angeles was about as impossible as the heavy man ever finishing a WHIP OUT obstacle.
+Unfortunately, locating a place where affordability met my wish list in one of the most expensive cities in Los Angeles was about as impossible as the heavy man ever finishing a WHIP OUT obstacle.
 It’s not happening.
 Just go home big guy.

-While this emotionally trying search is continuing (as different as your circumstances may be) here are some sample conversation topics you may encounter along the way:
+While this emotionally trying search continues (as different as your circumstances may be) here are some sample conversation topics you may encounter along the way:

 The awkward “You know this doesn’t mean I’m ready for marriage, right?”

 The serious “No, you can’t have a puppy…..
 Because you told me how your hamster died and I think you’re a sociopath.”

-The frustrated “I really hope you don’t still think it’s okay to leave a (pair of boxers/hair extension chip-in/2-day-old banana peel/etc.) sitting there when we move in together.”
+The frustrated “I really hope you don’t still think it’s okay to leave a [ pair of boxers/hair extension chip-in/banana peel ] sitting there when we move in together.”

 And the ever popular “I hate you and we can’t move in together.” immediately followed by “Ooooo, but how about this place on 5th!”

 These are inevitable.
 But stay focused and keep your eye on the prize.